-New for 2017, Austlen debuted “beach wheels” for the Entourage—$60 for a pair of quick-release wide wheels for rolling through sand.
+Austlen also now offers “beach wheels” for the Entourage—$60 for a pair of quick-release wide wheels for rolling through sand.

 So what’s the catch?
 Well, the $850 price for one is, uh, high.
 We suppose you could justify this if you live in an urban area and don’t have a car, as your stroller becomes the all purpose hauler of groceries and the like.
 If you are planning to have two kids in quick succession or have twins, this stroller will also make sense.

-Let’s also take about the Entourage’s weight: we played with a prototype that tipped the scale (with accessories) at 34.9 lbs.
-The final version weighs in at 32 lbs—but without the canopy and arm bar.
+Let’s also talk about the Entourage’s weight: we were a bit overwhelmed that it tipped the scales at 32 lbs.—but without the canopy and arm bar.

 Also: you can chose any color of this stroller as long as it is black or blue.
 That’s it for color choices.
 Also: this stroller is sold in pricey boutiques and Buy Buy Baby at the time of this writing, so finding it at a discount is not easy.

-The Entourage has been out in the wild about a year as of this writing.
+The Entourage has been out in the wild a few years as of this writing.
 Feedback from our readers has been relatively light, which given the price isn’t a big surprise.
 The few parents we can find who use it are happy . . . with caveats.